This event has completed. This information has been preserved for archival purposes.

 APPROVED BATS:

-USSSA 240 bats are approved in the Smasherz Superdraft.
-Senior Bats are allowed for female players that are 35 and over and male players that are 45 years or older.
-We will have wristbands for the list of players registered that are 45 years old or older.
+If there is a Senior division, Senior bats will be allowed for the Senior division and not allowed for any other division.
+If there is no Senior division, Senior Bats are allowed for female players that are 35 years and older and male players that are 45 years or older.
 Wristbands will be available for the list of players registered in these age groups.

 Teams will be required to put their bats along the fence prior to the start of the game.
 The Umpire will perform a quick inspection and help teams determine if they have a legal bat or not.
 We will spot test bats for compression throughout the weekend.